synapticarbors/pokrok/README.md

-PyPI offers at least 30 different progress meter packages?
+PyPI offers at least 30 different progress meter packages.
 Which one should you use?
 Why choose?
 With pokrok, you can access a number of popular packages using a single consistent interface.
 With this approach, you can:

 1. Allow your users to configure their favorite package.
 2. Switch from one progress meter implementation to another without having to rewrite any code.